sputt/supercontest/ADMIN.md

 #### Sunday morning as early as possible

-Run this whenever is most convenient after Saturday pick lockdown.
+Run this whenever is most convenient after Saturday pick lockdown, before games start.
 This simply captures the fresh picks from this week.
+It can be referenced later to check if anyone cheated for any week.
 It, again, should be run from your laptop, and automatically creates a unique name from the timestamp.
 ```bash
 make backup-remote-db-to-local